alifirhas/cmdk-revision/src/520-535/533-The-finale-of-high-heaven.md

 The sound even spread throughout the entire silver tower.
 The angels and the demons who were still at war below heard the whine.
 The demons headed by Mephisto and the three giants showed ecstatic expressions on their faces, while The angels leaded by Imperius were full of anxiety.

 "No!
-Anu's Crest, this never happen!
+God Anu's Crest, this never happen!

 Imperius's inner anger could no longer be vented.
 He forced Mephisto back with one move, leaving his opponent and rushing towards the silver tower, wanting to rush and stop Roy.